rita-barbosa/LAPR5-2425/docs/sprint-1/team-decisions/views/general-views.md

 ## 2. Process View

-Process views and their respective levels will be done in each user story **readme** file.
+Process views and their respective levels will be represented in each user story **readme** file.

 ---